asciinema/a2png/README.md

 ## License

-Copyright &copy; 2017 Marcin Kulik.
+Copyright © 2017 Marcin Kulik.

+All code is licensed under MIT license.
+See LICENSE file for details.